-1.8 Non-DISCRIMINATION POLICY
+1.8 Non-Discrimination Policy

-It is the policy of the Los Angeles County Development Authority (LACDA), formerly known as the Housing Authority of the County of Los Angeles, to comply with the Fair Housing Act, Title VIII of the Civil Rights Act of 1968, as amended by the Fair Housing Amendments Act of 1988, 42 U.S.C. §§ 3601 et seq., by ensuring that housing is available to all persons without regard to race, color, religion, national origin, disability, familial status (having children under age 18), or sex.
-This policy means that, among other things, LACDA and its agents or employees must not discriminate in any aspect of housing, including but not limited to denying persons access to housing, because of race, color, religion, national origin, disability, familial status, or sex.
-Such agents and employees may not:
+It is the policy of the Los Angeles County Development Authority (LACDA), formerly known as the Housing Authority of the County of Los Angeles, to comply with all provisions of the Fair Housing Act, Title VIII of the Civil Rights Act of 1968, as amended by the Fair Housing Amendments Act of 1988 (42 U.S.C. §§ 3601 et seq.), as well as implementing regulations set forth by HUD in 24 C.F.R. part 1.
+This policy ensures that housing is available to all persons without regard to race, color, religion, national origin, disability, familial status (having children under age 18), or sex.
+Consequently, this policy means that, among other things, the LACDA and its agents or employees must not discriminate in any aspect of housing.
+This includes but is not limited to denying persons access to housing because of race, color, religion, national origin, familial status, sex or disability.
+Additionally, the LACDA must provide reasonable accommodations in rules, policies, practices or services when such accommodations are necessary to afford people with disabilities an equal opportunity to use and enjoy a dwelling.
+Agents and employees of the LACDA may not: